Security

 How are you able to keep ChurchSuite 'secure'?

-All of ChurchSuite uses SSL encryption, meaning that all the data passing between your computer and our servers does so using 256-bit military grade encryption, making it nearly impossible for anyone else to see what you're sending.
-SSL is an industry standard technology and one you're probably familiar with if you use online banking; it's the same technology used by all the major UK and international banks.
+Connections from your computer to the ChurchSuite servers use TLS encryption, meaning that all the data passing between your computer and our servers is secure, making it nearly impossible for anyone else to see what you're sending.
+TLS is an industry standard technology and one you're probably familiar with if you use online banking; it's the same technology used by all the major UK and international banks.

 In addition to this, all of our servers are UK-based and hosted on Amazon's AWS cloud platform - one of the UK's leading data centre providers.
 Amongst other certifications, each AWS data centre has achieved ISO 27001 certification, which aims at reducing the risk of breaches in the confidentiality, integrity or availability of data to a minimum.